Barack Obama To Aid Democrats In Midterm Elections

 However, former President Barack Obama will be involved this autumn, but “in a very Obamaesque, smart way,” a source close to the DNC told The Hill.

-Obama “will echo his call to reject the rising strain of authoritarian politics and policies,” former president’s communications director Katie Hill said.
+Obama “will echo his call to reject the rising strain of authoritarian politics and policies,” former Obama communications director Katie Hill said.

-As The Hill noted, Obama headlined various Democratic Party fundraisers past June, and in September last year, wo former POTUS has remained involved, and will likely continue to play an important shadow role in the Democratic Party’s campaign efforts.
+As The Hill noted, Obama headlined various Democratic Party fundraisers past June, and in September last year, the former president has remained involved, and will likely continue to play an important shadow role in the Democratic Party’s campaign efforts.